-This Subunit Implementation Plan (SIP) elaborates the Feasibility Study that was done in 2013 at the level of (hydrological) subunit.
-It assesses the development options with regard to water infrastructure, Operation & Maintenance, agriculture, fisheries, and income generation and gender.
-It also considers safeguards in respect of indigenous people, the poor and vulnerable, and environment.
+This Subunit Implementation Plan (SIP) elaborates on the Feasibility Study that was done in 2013 at the level of the (hydrological) subunit.
+It assesses the development options with regard to water infrastructure, Operation & Maintenance, agriculture, fisheries, and income generation, and gender.
+It also considers safeguards in respect of indigenous people, the poor and vulnerable, and the environment.

 The subunit area is located in the SE part of Faridpur District and is spread over Sadarpur Upazila and part of Bhanga Upazila.
-Administratively the area is covered by 5 unions namely Manikdaha, Krishnapur, Sadarpur, Dheukhali and Nasirabad.
-It comprises 3263 hectare with 24 villages.
+Administratively the area is covered by 5 unions namely Manikdaha, Krishnapur, Sadarpur, Dheukhali, and Nasirabad.
+It comprises 3263 hectares with 24 villages.
 There are 7868 households with a population of 32,260.

 Operation and Maintenance

 The Water Management Association of the subunit will sign an Agreement with the XEN-BWDB about sharing O&M responsibilities.
-Operation of the infrastructure will be decided by the Water Management Association at subunit level.
+The operation of the infrastructure will be decided by the Water Management Association at the subunit level.

 A Maintenance Plan for the subunit -2 has been formulated where responsibilities have been delineated and costs for maintenance worked out.
 The total cost of preventive and periodic maintenance for subunit-2 has been estimated as Tk.
 15 lac per annum of which WMA share would be Tk.
 5 lac with BWDB bearing Tk.
 10 lac.
 The WMA / WMG share comes to Tk.89/ ha/ year.
 The cost of WMO training has been estimated at about Tk.
 12 lac.

-There are about 141.82 ha of fisheries resource in the sub unit area among them 105.41 ha in culture fisheries and rest of 36.4 ha in capture fisheries, and estimated total production is 986 MT / year.
+There are about 141.82 ha of fisheries resource in the subunit area among them 105.41 ha in culture fisheries and rest of 36.4 ha in capture fisheries, and the estimated total production is 986 MT/year.